 The Impact Connector programme aims to improve our partners’ capacity for the support and delivery of translational research along the commercialisation route.

 The new programme targets academics and university staff across the consortium to improve their knowledge and understanding of commercialisation, as well as creating new opportunities for partnerships with companies in support of product development.
 These activities aim to develop a pipeline of skilled innovators and support staff, to boost competition of ideas and to progress to higher Technology Readiness Levels.

 The programme brings complementary expertise, resources and infrastructure from renowned institutions to address the challenges of infectious diseases.

-Solutions like better diagnosis, vaccines and models of disease will lead to major human health benefits, as well as improvements in animal health, welfare and productivity, and in biosecurity and food safety.
+We encourage collaboration amongst our research academics and industry partners by creating an innovation ecosystem that supports the development of tools such as vaccines, diagnostics and therapeutics to provide major human health benefits, as well as improvements in animal health, welfare and productivity, biosecurity and food safety.